 Do a little research beforehand to see what elements make you gravitate towards certain bloggers more than others.
 What type of subheadings do you like?
 How are your favorite blog posts structured?
 Do they use a lot of images?
 Maybe throw in a pop-culture reference or two?
 What does your go-to blog sound like?
 These are the questions you should ask yourself.
-You need to know what makes you feel happy to read a blog post and eager to come back to that type of content.
+You need to know what makes your readers feel happy to read a great post and eager to come back to that type of content.
 Only then you can figure out which writing voice makes you passionate to face that dreaded blank page every day!

 Let your in person personality shine through the words.

 There are more than 600 million blogs out there, so you should strive for a unique blogging voice.
 If it doesn’t sound like 100% you, then you’re doing something wrong!
 Ultimately, your readers will keep coming back to your blog for your content and for you as a blogger.
 That’s why showing your personality is so important!
 It helps you connect with your audience on a deeper level.
 When writing a post, share your honest thoughts with your readers.

 If you’re sarcastic, throw some sarcasm in there.
 If you are witty, bring the wit in your writing!
 Whatever your personality is offline, try to bring that online.
 Be opinionated if that’s who you are.
 You can be polite if that’s who you are.
 But if you’re on the more vulgar side, let the vulgarity flow.
 Your blog is a very personal space for you to connect with other people.

 So imagine you’re talking to close friends and let that side of you shine.
 Let them know who you are and what you stand for.
 Nobody likes reading a post that sounds bland or generic.
 So be yourself, that’s what your audience wants!

 Use punctuation to push personality over proper academic writing.